kun-2023/Data-Science-Project-on-Bank-Churns/README.md

 # Data Science Project on European Bank Customer Churns
 ## Table Of Content

-Part 1.
+* Part 1.
 Case Descriptions.
-Part 2.
+* Part 2.
 EDA Findings.
-Part 3.
+* Part 3.
 1. Machine Learning Model – Logistic Regression.
-Part 3.
+* Part 3.
 2. Machine Learning Model – Decision Tree.
-Part 3.
+* Part 3.
 3. Machine Learning Model – Deep Learning.
-Part 4.
+* Part 4.
 Cluster Model – K Means Clustering.
-Part 5.
+* Part 5.
 Conclusions & Recommendations.

 ## Part 1.
 Case Descriptions
 The project had studied a dataset of customers from a European bank that operates in Germany, France, and Spain.
 The goal was to discover the pattern of features for customers who churned.
+And three machine learning models would be built to automate the predictions of the churned customers.
 Last but not the least, a cluster model would be performed to further group the customers, so the company would be able to customize its marketing strategy for different groups.

 ## Part 2.
 EDA Findings.
 1. The number of total unique customers is 10000.
 20.37% or 2037 of customers had churned or had left the bank.